ephos/ephos.github.io/content/about.md

 I have no place for big egos or high horses.
 Technology is a gift, as is learning it.
 Everyone is somewhere in their journey and none of us have reached the end.
-Be curious.
+Be patient, be curious, don't hate.

 ---